 Sample Story from Warby Parker – An Eyewear Retailer

 Warby Parker tells a story of how it was founded by some rebellious grad students to tackle the problem of expensive eyewear after one of its founders lost his glasses on a backpacking trip and couldn’t afford to replace them.
-And beyond that – to fix everything that is slow or uncomfortable about the process of buying eyewear (for instance, they’ll send sample frames to try on to your home).
+And beyond that – to fix everything that is slow or uncomfortable about the process of buying eyewear (for instance, they’ll send sample frames to you to try on at home).
 What’s more – they have a cause.
 They give a free pair of glasses to someone in need for every pair they sell.
 So, are you in?

 Nest Thermostat Story